C-Cameras: GoPro Hero 8 Black & GoPro Hero 7 Black

 Here are my top recommended photographers that I've had the pleasure of working with multiple times.
 These photographers do exceptional work and, just as importantly, keep the day running smoothly while adding a fun, calm and creative energy to the day.

-And here are my top recommended DJ's/musicians.
-These folks keep the dance floor packed, the audio on-point, and do a superb job coordinating with myself and your photographer to keep things on track and make sure we're all on the same page throughout the night.
+Here are my top recommended DJ's/musicians.
+These folks keep the dance floor packed, the audio on-point, and do a superb job coordinating with all your vendors to keep things on track and make sure we're all on the same page throughout the night.

-Do you have any samples of Full-Day videos online?
+Do you have any samples of other videos online besides Trailers?

 I have some short samples I can show you upon request, but to respect the privacy of my clients I don't display them publicly for marketing purposes.
 If you'd like to see a sample of how I shoot and edit the ceremony or reception, please feel free to ask.
 The playlist of Trailers at the top of my home page may also give you a good idea of how I shoot & edit.
-And here are some of the differences between and features included with the Trailer & Full-Day cuts.
+And here are some of the differences between the four types of edits I offer.

 When should video coverage begin and end?